 The large clamshell doors provided easy access for vehicles and stores and a roof-mounted crane could be used for loading and unloading.
 The Mil-6 Hook delivered approximately double the cargo weight and internal volume of a Chinook and not far off two-thirds of a C-130 Hercules.

-Production ended in 1980 and during the period, a number of variants were produced;
+Production ended in 1980 and during the period, several variants were produced;

 Mil MI-10 (Harke)